brooswajne/medicspot-assignment/README.md

 ```

 NOTE: It is important to display the correct results for a given search term.

 Implementation:

-The implementation should be a single page app.
-Feel free to use any tools or frameworks to create the solution.
-The solution is only required to support the latest version of Chrome.
+The implementation should be a single page app and use [React JS](https://reactjs.org/).
+The style of react, supporting tools and libraries are up to you.

 ## Rules

-All work should be commited into a fork of this repo.
+All work should be committed into a fork of this repo.
 Please note you won't have permission to push to this repo directly (see <https://help.github.com/articles/fork-a-repo> for help)

 You'll get bonus points if you

 * Display coordinates next to results
 * Unit test your code
 * Provide good documentation
 * Sort the results by the closest name match

 Good luck!